 Google uses first party cookies, meaning that they cannot be used by any other site.

 There are various levels of cookie enablement and disablement in the browser you are using.
-Below you will find instruction on how to manage your browser cookie settings.
-Blocking cookies may prevent some website pages from displaying correctly.
+Below you will find some examples on how to manage your browser cookie settings.
+For more information about how to manage cookies please visit https://ico.org.uk/your-data-matters/online/cookies/

 Microsoft Internet Explorer 6.0, 7.0, & 9.0